 - What if I am not feeling well in the days leading up to my cruise?

 If you feel ill in the days before your cruise, you should not travel, and should contact us to reschedule your reservation.
-If you booked your cruise on or before December 31, 2021, you will be protected by the Cruise with Confidence policy.
+If you booked your cruise on or before 31 August 2022, you will be protected by the Cruise with Confidence policy.
 Therefore, you can cancel for any reason, up to 48 hours before your sail date, and receive a 100% Future Cruise Credit.
-Keep in mind, on boarding day, all guests will be required to show a negative result, their completed Guest Health Questionnaire, and obtain a temperature screening at the terminal reading below 100.4 degrees Fahrenheit, as well as a possible secondary health screening.
+We strongly recommend all guests take a COVID-19 test (either antigen or PCR) within 72 hours of boarding to avoid potential denial of boarding.
+Keep in mind, on boarding day, all guests will be required to take an antigen test and complete our Guest Health Questionnaire, as well as a possible secondary health screening, if needed.
 A positive test result, or documented symptoms of communicable disease during these screenings will result in denial of boarding.

 - Do I need to quarantine / isolate before the cruise?